 ‘I’m so happy you are continuing.
 There are thousands of people who want to read about me.
 And now they still can.’
 She blows me a good night kiss and has already disappeared down the stairs.

 (Image by Alan Levine, creative commons)

-This blog was originally published as part of Peirene Press‘s series Things Syntactical.
+This blog was originally published on 11 September 2017 as part of Peirene Press‘s series Things Syntactical.
 The Pain and Passion of a Small Publisher.